 Their blog is amongst the best ones in the business, and their support team is available and helpful.

 Today’s audience demands engaging high-quality visual content.
 For many nonprofits, this can be a stressful ordeal unless they employ a professional designer.
 However, many cannot afford one.
 Canva offers a great solution to nonprofits who wish to create great visual content anyway.

 Canva assists in the creation of visual content for social media and marketing materials.
 It offers thousands of templates, making it quick and easy to create appealing graphics.
-Its premium version, Canva Work, offers even more tools to try out.
+Its premium version, Canva Pro, offers even more tools to try out.
 This tool makes creating visual content for social media channels a breeze.
 It’s also very easy to use, includes templates, and has lots of useful how-to information.

-You can even set up a brand kit including your brand colors, fonts (you can even upload a font if you have one), and logos.
+You can set up a brand kit including your brand colors, fonts (you can even upload a font if you have one), and logos.
 It’s also easy to create and save branded templates so that everyone on your team can access them.

 Asana is one of the best free project management tools with an attractive interface.
 Whether your nonprofit team is tracking a big or small project, you are sure to stay organized and on track by utilizing Asana’s basic tools: project workflows, task assignments, team establishment, due dates, and comments.

 In Asana, users join Projects and Teams as applicable.
 Each Project has a task list.
 Each task can have subtasks, as well as an assignee, due date, attachments, comments, tags, and followers.
 You use these tasks and subtasks to track work.
-The comments and other data help you understand what’s happening with the task so that you don’t need to discuss matters over email or some other way.
+The comments and other data help you understand what’s happening with the task so that you don’t need to discuss matters over email or Slack.
 As tasks and subtasks are completed, all of their history and everything that occurred ends up being attached to the task itself.

-As soon as a change is made or a task is assigned, Asana users receive notifications in their inbox, and are invited to check, follow, like, or comment the update.
+As soon as a change is made or a task is assigned, Asana users receive notifications in their inbox and are invited to check, follow, like, or comment with the update.
 You can even draw the attention of a particular team member by simply mentioning him/her in task comments to make sure they’re in the loop.

 More advanced features include the ability to upload documents, and integration with a variety of programs including Google Chrome, Dropbox, MailChimp, Okta, and many more.
 Asana also lets you send private messages and create spaces for team conversations.

 Furthermore, when selecting an online tool for your nonprofit, weigh the costs and benefits.
 Sometimes the best tool isn’t the most expensive one, and sometimes a tool that costs $30 a month might save you hours of work each week.
 If available, always use the trial period to test whether the tool is right for your nonprofit.

 Being a digitally savvy nonprofit is now a must.
 Technology is transforming how nonprofit professionals engage with donors and supporters across mobile and online platforms.
 Donorbox will help you with all things fundraising as well as donor management and let you integrate with some of the most important utility and communication tools out there.